Forgot your password?

 2 National emissions factors are used to calculate indirect emissions from the consumption of grid electricity.

-The Global Reporting Initiative (GRI) developed a sustainability reporting framework with indicators that enable organizations to measure their economic, environmental, and social performance.
-The chart below serves to show how First Solar performed against a number of key GRI indicators.
+First Solar is currently developing the company’s first Sustainability Report in accordance with the Global Reporting Initiative’s G4 guidelines.
+The GRI developed a sustainability reporting framework with indicators that enable organizations to measure their economic, environmental, and social performance.
+The Key Performance Indicator chart depicts how First Solar performed against a number of key GRI indicators.
 The GRI performance indicators used in the chart stand for economic (EC), environment (EN), and labor practices (LA).